rcannood/qsub/README.md

       Port 1234
       User myuser

 Secondly, generate an SSH key.
-You don't need to enter a password.
+You don’t need to enter a password.
 If you do, though, you will be asked for this password every time you use your SSH key.